jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 ignorance, and grows visibly annoyed when the reporter press him, breaking off the interview and slamming the door to his office.

-**Returning to 03 October 1988  at National Library **Julia tells Cameron that, by the tone of the language, the reporter was convinced that Spoor was hiding something.
+**On 03 October 1988  at National Library **Julia tells Cameron that, by the tone of the language, the reporter was convinced that Spoor was hiding something.
 She says they might get more information from Victor de Jong, a Dutch-born, naturalized Indonesian photographer who consults for the museum.
 Victor had been a Dutch conscript assigned to KNIL headquarters as a photographic assistant analyst.

 **On 11 October 1988  at IPPHOS **Julia and Cameron enter the IPPHOS office, located on the ground floor of a building in the old sectin of